-We are a community service and work in partnership with Leeds Teaching Hospitals NHS Trust and Public Health England.
+We are a community service and work in partnership with Leeds Teaching Hospitals NHS Trust and UK Health Security Agency.
 We offer advice and support and provide specialist care and information on all aspects of Tuberculosis (TB), including the prevention and treatment of TB, in clinic settings and the home, for people of all ages throughout Leeds.

 What our service provides

 - Support to individuals with TB and Latent TB Infection (LTBI)